Prathibha-ms/Prathibha-ms/README.md

 # Website_HospitalManagementSytem
-A simple website which provides the complete details about the facilities and staff of the hospital
+A simple website which provides the complete details about the facilities and staffs in the hospital.